 If the Law requires a physicality, it is always threatened.
 The first set of tablets is smashed.
 The people remain without the benefit of the Law until a second set of tablets can be carved for them.
 Dependence on fixity of physical permanence stifles the preservation of the Law through memory.
 When the Law enters memory through repeated reading or through memorization of an oral text, it enters the mesh of human memory and, like the human mind as a whole, becomes malleable.

 In the First Temple period, both sets of tablets lie in the Ark.
 They are not brought forth.
 We never hear of the reading of the Law until the reign of Hezekiah, when a lost scroll (generally assumed to be the Book of Deuteronomy) is rediscovered during the renovation of the Temple.
 It becomes clear from the aftermath of the reading of that scroll that the Israelites (Judahites) had forgotten most of what Moses had taught.
 The quality of Jewish faith in the First Temple period seems thin to us now.
 It appears to be a brittle monotheism lacking all of the intellectual ferment that we associate with the Jewish mind.

 The nations of Israel and Judah come under dire threat in the eras of Isaiah and Jeremiah.
 The coming of a new or renewed faith among Jacob’s children starts to become visible.
 Writing and the technology of writing plays a part in this change.

-Next week, we’ll find hints of an explanation of the ties that bind the Written Law to the Oral Law in the Book of Jeremiah.
+Next week, we’ll find hints of an explanation of the ties that bind the Written Law to the Oral Law.

 Image credit: A photograph of the title page of Tractate Shabbat in a 1865 printing of the Babylonian Talmud, published by Julius Sittenfeld, Germany